The latest on the 2021 Booker Prize for Fiction

 All six shortlisted authors — Anuk Arudpragasam, Damon Galgut, Patricia Lockwood, Nadifa Mohamed, Richard Powers and Maggie Shipstead — will join the ceremony in person, and as part of a series of pre-recorded filmed interviews.

 For the first time, the Booker Prize has partnered with the BBC to produce six short films for the shortlisted books.
 The films have been created by three gifted new directors, Yero Timi-Biu, Liam Young and Christine Ubochi, who are graduates of New Creatives, a scheme funded by Arts Council England and BBC Arts to highlight the best of emerging film and TV talent.

 They will premiere on BBC digital platforms and the new Booker Prizes website in the week before the ceremony, and be aired during the event itself.

 The actors featuring in this year’s films are: Paul G Raymond in A Passage North; David Jonsson in The Promise; Fiona Button in No One is Talking About This; Elmi Rashid Elmi in The Fortune Men; Luke Norris in Bewilderment; and Ria Zmitrowicz in Great Circle.

 The directors have been mentored by Rural Media on behalf of the BBC.
-More information can be found on the Booker Prizes website here.

 This year’s chair of judges, historian Maya Jasanoff, will be interviewed during the ceremony by Ahmed.
 Jasanoff will then announce the winner of the £50,000 Booker Prize, whom she and her fellow judges ― writer and editor Horatia Harrod; actor Natascha McElhone; twice Booker-shortlisted novelist and professor Chigozie Obioma; and writer and former Archbishop Rowan Williams ― have chosen.